Ninja-Squad/ninja-squad.github.com/_posts/2018-09-06-angular-performances-part-1.md

 So, again, I would advise you to use server side rendering only if it is critical for your application, and not based on the hype…​

-If you enjoy this blog post, you may want to dig deeper with our [ebook](https://books.ninja-squad.com/angular), and/or with a complete exercise that we added in our [online training](https://angular-exercises.ninja-squad.com/).
+If you enjoyed this blog post, you may want to dig deeper with our [ebook](https://books.ninja-squad.com/angular), and/or with a complete exercise that we added in our [online training](https://angular-exercises.ninja-squad.com/).
 The exercise takes an application and walks you through what we would do to optimize it, measuring the benefits of each steps, showing you how to avoid the common traps, how to test the optimized application, etc. Check it out if you want to learn more!

-See you next for part 2.
+See you soon for part 2.